civboot/fngi/notes/fu.md

 depending on the operation.

 Only 16bit immediates are supported.
-32bit constants can be pushed to the stack by LoaDing them from sector memory or pushing two 16bit constants.
-The former is typically more compact, while the later can be faster on memory-bottlenecked systems.
-Sector reads are typically preferred.
+32bit constants can be pushed to the stack by LoaDing them from sector memory or pushing two 16bit constants and using math to join them.
+The former is typically more compact, while the later can be faster on due to cache coherency.

 ### Size
 The size affects the type of opcode performed.
 For instance ADD8 will add two 8bit numbers, ADD16 will add two 16bit numbers.
-Certain components of operations, like addresses, are unnaffected by size.
+Certain components of operations, like addresses and device operations, are unnaffected by size.

 - 0: 32bit
 - 1: 16bit